 Who is the course for?

-This course assumes no prior knowledge and is suitable for pre-university, undergraduate and post-experience students.
-You will need high school-level English or above, an interest in international issues, and curiosity about, exposure to or experience with other cultures.
+This course is suitable for pre-university, undergraduate and post-experience students.
+You will need conversational English or above, an interest in international issues, and curiosity about, exposure to or experience of other cultures.

 Do you know someone who’d love this course?
 Tell them about it...